prvdmwrong/prvdmwrong/docs/tutorials/providers.md

 return prvd.Provider("PointsProvider", PointsProvider)
 ```

-!!! danger "Do not use dependencies outside of lifecycle methods!"
+??? danger "Do not use dependencies outside of lifecycle methods!"

     Oh My Prvd only returns a shadow of the `use()`d provider.
 You *cannot* use
-    it outside of lifecycle methods:
+    it outside of lifecycle methods.

-    ```Txt
-    [ohmyprvd error(usedBeforeIgnition)]: cannot use provider "MathProvider" prior to ignition
-      help: ohmyprvd will inject the dependency for you during runtime, its safe to use the provider inside a lifecycle method more info: team-fireworks.github.io/ohmyprvd/latest/api-reference/general/error-messages#usedbeforeignition
-      stack trace:
-        ohmyprvd.log:118 function throw
-        ohmyprvd.prvd:181 function use
-        PointsService:42
-    ```

     Behind the scenes, Oh My Prvd will keep track of what dependencies your
     provider uses, figure out the correct load order for you, and inject your